-1.12 This report is the SA report for the draft version of the Plan for Stafford Borough Part 2 (June 2015).
-Table 1.2 signposts how the requirements of the SEA Regulations have been met within this SA report.
+1.12 This report is the SA Report for the Plan for Stafford Borough Part 2 Publication document (December 2015).
+Table 1.2 signposts how the requirements of the SEA Regulations have been met within this SA Report.

 Table 1.2: Requirements of the SEA Regulations and where these have been addressed in this SA Report